ver007/py-kodi-remote-controller/README.md

-py-xbmc-remote-controller
+py-kodi-remote-controller
 =========================

-XBMC remote controller written in Python
+Kodi remote controller written in Python

-Just a fun small project to explore JSON, TCP requests, and play with my favorite HTPC, XBMC.
+Just a fun small project to explore JSON, TCP requests, and play with my favorite HTPC, Kodi.

 Well, sometimes I feel bored to seek the TV remote or to launch [Yatse][yatse] on my phone when coding.
-With this Python script I can now control the audio player of XBMC directly from a terminal.
+With this Python script I can now control the audio player of Kodi directly from a terminal.
 Life is good.

 ## Quick start

-First, you need to enable the JSON-RPC on XBMC to make it work.
+First, you need to enable the JSON-RPC on Kodi to make it work.
 Have a look at the [official documentation][tcp] to make it work.

-You can now clone this repo and from the root folder, launch the script with the IP of your XBMC server as a parameter:
+You can now clone this repo and from the root folder, launch the script with the IP of your Kodi server as a parameter:

 ```
-$ python pyxbmc.py 192.168.1.251
+$ python pykodi.py 192.168.1.251
 ```

-On the first launch, the program will sync the XBMC audio library to local files.
+On the first launch, the program will sync the Kodi audio library to local files.
 This may take some times, but will make further requests in the library very very fast.

-If everything runs well, you will now see a prompt with the name of your XBMC server.
+If everything runs well, you will now see a prompt with the name of your Kodi server.

 From the prompt, use the ``help`` command to have the list of available methods, and help + command to display a usage message.
 Most of the time, parameters are optional and a random value is used.
 To play a random album, try:

 ```
-(XBMC (OpenELEC)) play_album
+(Kodi (OpenELEC)) play_album
 ```

 ## Usage